Conversations with Generations: Ellie

-My name is Victor Rose and I love stories and conversations; I created this blog with the intention of listening to different people of disparate ages tell me their timeless truths.
+My name is Victor Rose and I love stories and conversations with generations; I created this blog with the intention of listening to different people of disparate ages tell me their timeless truths.
 I wanted to hear what someone from the upcoming generation, the Millennials, might have to say about retirement and the future.
 Born after 1981, they represent a youth that has experienced so much cultural, political, technological and economic change.
 They were born into interesting times.

-Ellie Ridge is not your typical 16 year-old.
+Ellie Ridge is not your typical 16-year-old.
 I met her at a Philz Coffee in North Berkeley, CA. At 16, she was working 2 jobs, in addition to attending community college full-time.
 She also just came back from a self-funded European summer adventure.

 Victor: So Ellie what is the first thing that comes to mind when I say the word “Retirement”?